Karinateii/SmartHub/SCREENSHOTS.md

 ---

-## 🎯 Next Steps
+## Next Steps

-1. [ ] Run your application locally
+1. Run your application locally
-2. [ ] Capture all 10 recommended screenshots
+2. Capture the recommended screenshots
-3. [ ] Create `screenshots/` folder in your repo
+3. Create the `screenshots/` folder in your repo
-4. [ ] Update README.md to reference screenshots
+4. Update `README.md` to reference screenshots
-5. [ ] Upload to LinkedIn Featured section
+5. Upload selected images to LinkedIn Featured section
-6. [ ] Create a LinkedIn post showcasing your work
+6. Create a LinkedIn post showcasing the work

 ---

 **Need help?** Open an issue or check the [README.md](./README.md) for setup instructions.

-**Ready to showcase?** Follow this guide and make your SmartHub project stand out! 🌟
+**Ready to showcase?** Follow this guide to prepare images for LinkedIn and your portfolio.